Y0bby254/Y0bby254/README.md

 - 👋 Hi, I’m @Y0bby254
-- 👀 I’m interested in ...c0mputer
+- 👀 I’m interested in ...cOmputer
 - 🌱 I’m currently learning ...in JKUAT B.SC AGRICUITURE
 - 💞️ I’m looking to collaborate on ...COMPUTER AND AGRICULTURE PEOPLE
 - 📫 How to reach me ...hu27810599@gmail.com